jdaymude/xbox2local/README.md

 |--- xbox2local.py
 ```

 6. Rename the `users/example_user` directory to `users/<your username>`.
 (If you need to download game media for multiple users, make multiple copies of this `users/example_user` directory.)

 7. Update the contents of your `config.json` file with the following contents:
     - Copy the *API Key* from your OpenXBL API [profile page](https://xbl.io/profile) into the `api_key` field.
-    - Set the `media_dir` field to the local directory to download screenshots and game clips to (e.g., your OneDrive folder).
+    - Set the `media_dir` field to the local directory to download screenshots and game clips to.
     - Update the `gameclip_expiration_days` field if desired.
     This value controls the age of game clips that **xbox2local** will suggest deleting from the Xbox network to free up storage.
     By default, this is set to 365 days.

 8. Run **xbox2local** with `python xbox2local.py --username <your username>`.